mswlandi/car-communication-sim-vis/README.md

   - create a bucket named `images`
 - run `bash ./kind-registry.sh` to run the kubernetes cluster and docker registry

-- run `cd webapp` and `bash ./run.sh` to run the webapp, which will be available on `http://localhost:5000/`
+- run `cd image-catalog/webapp` and `bash ./run.sh` to run the webapp, which will be available on `http://localhost:5000/`

 ## monitoring